BiceMar/Conjugate_gradient_solver_challenge_2024/README.md

 # Conjugate_gradient_solver_challenge_2024
 EUMaster4HPC Student Challenge 2024.
+Parallel implementation of the conjugate gradient method using a MPI and OpenMP.

 Follow these steps to allocate resources, load the required modules, and submit the job on the system.